Favourite Warm Winter Alcoholic Beverages

 Add all ingredients, except the chocolate and cognac, to a large saucepan.
 Heat on medium until just below the simmering point.
 Do not allow the milk to simmer or boil.
 Remove from the heat and add the roughly chopped chocolate.
 Stir well, or whisk, until chocolate is melted.
 Add the cognac and gently reheat on medium.
 Serve while hot with a generous garnish of grated chocolate (or even some whipped cream if you’re feeling decadent).

-If you're planning to create an occasion, order our Luxury Hennessy Hamper for a complete winter gourmet experience.
+If you're planning to create an occasion, order our luxury Hennessy Cognac Celebration Hamper for a complete winter gourmet experience.
 The mix of sweet nuts and toffee brittle makes the absolute perfect accompaniment to a Hennessey Hot Chocolate for an after dinner treat to enjoy fireside.

 Top Red Wines For Winter